Power-hungry women and, most often, men, can make your relationship a living hell.

 And then watch where it goes from there.

 How do they react to your appeal to fairness?
-Do they take into account?
+Do they take this into account?
 If they try to have you say that you like their choices, say you like it indeed, but one evening per week you would like to pick.

 If they accept your appeal, then maybe you’re not dealing with a power addict.